victorfern91/base64/README.md

-# base64
+# base64 (npm base64-min)
-This is my first node.js module.
+This is my first npm module.
 This modules can be used to encoding & decoding strings using base64.

 ## Why using this module?